The energy you have directly impacts how you show up in each day.

 Not quite!
 It’s more complicated than that.

-What constitutes your “all” changes based on the energy you have to access.
+What constitutes your “all” changes based on the energy you can access.

 Think about it like a glass of water.
 If the glass is never above half-full, you can only access 50% of the potential of that glass.